gwizdala/gwizdala.github.io/content/posts/setting-delegated-admin-privileges-in-aic.md

 # Introduction

-**Delegated Administration** is a key feature of PingOne Advanced Identity Cloud (AIC)’s Organization structure.
+**Delegated Administration** of Identity and Identity Metadata is a key feature of PingOne Advanced Identity Cloud (AIC)’s Organization structure.
 It allows end-users to self-manage key aspects of themselves, their users, and the metadata within the group that they’re managing.
 As a Tenant Administrator, you have control over what capabilities are templatized on every identity type (i.e. Users/Orgs) as well as what level of control each type of delegated user has to those capabilities.

 This How-To will teach you what Delegated Administration means in AIC and how to create your own Administrative permissions.
 It expects an existing understanding of [REST APIs](https://docs.pingidentity.com/pingoneaic/latest/developer-docs/crest/about-crest.html), AIC’s [Organization Model](https://docs.pingidentity.com/pingoneaic/latest/identities/organizations.html), and (optionally) how to use [FroDo CLI](https://gwizkid.com/posts/a-love-letter-to-frodo-cli/).